provenance-io/provenance/docs/proto-docs.md

 ### EventMarketDisabled
 EventMarketDisabled is an event emitted when a market is disabled.
+Deprecated: This event is no longer used.
+It is replaced with EventMarketOrdersDisabled.

 | Field | Type | Label | Description |